You are here

 Explore and create

-Create media art using sensory inspiration, imagination, and inquiry
+Create media art using sensory inspiration

-ideas inspired by sensory experiences, such as the feeling of rain on our face or the sound of a dog whimpering Explore artistic possibilities and take creative risks using various sources of inspiration
+ideas inspired by sensory experiences, such as the feeling of rain on our face or the sound of a dog whimpering

-make an informed choice to do something where unexpected outcomes are acceptable and serve as learning opportunities sources of inspiration
+make an informed choice to do something where unexpected outcomes are acceptable and serve as learning opportunities

-experiences, traditional cultural knowledge and approaches, places (including the land and its natural resources), people, information, and collaborative learning environments Create artistic works with an audience in mind
+experiences, traditional cultural knowledge and approaches, places (including the land and its natural resources), people, information, and collaborative learning environments

 Create artistic works to reflect personal voice, story, and values

-Develop and refine skills and techniques in creating media artwork
+Develop and refine skills

-skills
+including problem-solving skills

-responsible use of materials
+Demonstrate safe and responsible use of materials

-using materials in an environmentally responsible way, considering their level of biodegradability and potential for reuse and recycling Reason and reflect
+using materials in an environmentally responsible way, considering their level of biodegradability and potential for reuse and recycling

 Identify ways to resolve creative challenges